 Star Wars: Return of the Jedi: Beware the Power of the Dark Side! by Tom Angleberger – Presents a retelling of the third Star Wars movie, featuring Luke Skywalker, Han Solo, and Princess Leia as they battle the Empire.
 Juvenile Fiction section J STAR.

 Is anyone else as excited as we are for the new movie based on the classic story, A Wrinkle in Time by Madeleine L’Engle?
 This movie won’t be released in theaters until March 9th but we’re going to make good use of that time by checking out the classic book (Juvenile Fiction J LENGLE), the graphic novel (J Graphic LARSON), and maybe even the movie from 2004 (JDVD DIS).

 With the holiday season around the corner, you’re probably looking to add a new movie to your holiday lineup.
 It brings to mind the popular holiday book, A Christmas Carol.
 This spooky classic is so popular, there are at least NINETEEN different movies that have been made :

 Well now you can see The Man Who Invented Christmas, which is about the author, Charles Dickens, and how he came to write the story.
 Charles Dickens is played by Dan Stevens (whom you may recognize from The Beast in Beauty and the Beast).
 Check it out this weekend!

-In four months on November 17th, Wonder will be released in theaters.
-There’s still plenty of time to read the book by R. J. Palacio (Juvenile Fiction section J Palacio), and if you’ve already read the book then enjoy the trailer!
+On November 17th, Wonder will be released in theaters.
+There’s still time to read the book by R. J. Palacio (Juvenile Fiction section J Palacio), and if you’ve already read the book then enjoy the trailer!

 We can’t be the only ones excited for this right?